Acting for the Microphone

 Orientation to the skills of voice over acting using a combination of lectures and hands on experience.
 Course focuses on radio commercials, narration, and animation/character voices, as well as industrial work, demo production, and marketing.
 Class culminates with SAG/AFTRA agent visit.
 (6 weeks, 18 hours)

 Continuing study of voice over using more advanced material.
 Material chosen specifically to the needs of each student.
 Class culminates with a field trip to a commercial recording studio where students read before a current voice-caster/producer.
 (6 weeks, 12 hours)

 Students learn skills to perform vocal work in radio theater and books-on-tape, which are very similar in nature.
 The regional dialects of New York, American Southern, American North Eastern, and British are developed.
-Class culminates with a field trip to a major recording studio to do a looping session for foreign cartoons and films.
+Class culminates with a field trip to a major recording studio to read for an Audiobook producer.
 (6 weeks, 12 hours)

 Refining interpretation skills, focus, and delivery for strength and consistency.
 Geared toward material such as travelogues, The History Channel, Biography, and instructional tapes and videos.
+Class includes field trips to major Narration production studios to read for documentary producers, guest artists and casting directors for narration projects.
 (6 weeks, 12 hours)